 \emph{Games:} The LLM models perform best in \PD{}.
 We suspect this could be related to its simplicity or its overrepresentation in the LLM's training corpus. \PG{} is another widely popular game, but presents a difficulty in having to deal with multiple co-players at the same time.
-Justifications are highly focused on self-interested utility maximization (around $90\%$) and comparatively less so on strategic influence on co-players, explaining why LLM models have underperformed in it in our experiments.
-Last but not least, we implemented the Stag Hunt game, which represents a coordination-flavored cooperation problem. \gptfour{} and \gptfive{} regularly struggle to identify and play the better equilibrium here (that is, for both players to hunt the stag). \CONTR{} is also the only mechanism in our experiments that did not resolve the cooperation problem in stag hunt for \gptfour{} and \qwen{}.
+Justifications are highly focused on self-interested utility maximization (around $90\%$) and comparatively less so on strategic influence on co-players.
+Last but not least, we implemented the Stag Hunt game, which represents a coordination-flavored cooperation problem. \gptfour{} and \gptfive{} regularly struggle to identify and play the better equilibrium strategy (``hunt stag''). \CONTR{} is also the only mechanism that did not resolve the stag hunt cooperation problem for \gptfour{} and \qwen{}.
 This might suggest a risk that \CONTR{} could be overly complicated for less capable models to reason about, especially, if we transitioned to other, more complex social dilemmas.

-\paragraph{RQ5. \ITER{} and \REPU{}:} How do the these mechanisms compare?
-We start with from an aggregated perspective, and dive deeper after in terms of the LLM decisions, dynamics, and justifications within the mechanisms.
-We believe our experiments raise many open questions that ought to be explored further in future work, from understanding and increasing indirect reciprocity in LLMs to studying \REPU{} variants with already established social norms.
+\textbf{RQ5. \ITER{} and \REPU{}:} We start with comparing the two from an aggregated perspective, and then dive deeper in terms of the LLM decisions, dynamics, and justifications.
+We believe important open questions for future work arise from our experiments, such as understanding \& increasing indirect reciprocity in LLMs and studying \REPU{} variants with explicitly encoded social norms.